 On November 22, 1992, the congregation hosted a reception for Pastor Roth for having completed 30 years of service at St. Peter's.

 After 33 years of dedicated service, Pastor Roth retired from St. Peter's.
 He was honored by a special reception following his last sermon as Pastor on September 1, 1996.
 The following Sunday Pastor G. David Bluhm (Pastor Dave) started serving as interim pastor.
 Pastor Bluhm served from September 1996 until December 1997.

 In October 1997, a new sound system was installed in which wireless microphones all over the church could be controlled from one main sound board.
 A sound crew was trained to operate the system.

 In 1997 we received word that Rev. Paul D. Birner accepted our call for pastor.
 Pastor Birner's installation service was held on November 16, 1997.
 Due to the growth of the congregation, the need for an Assistant Pastor was recognized.
 Pastor Bluhm was asked to remain as our Assistant Pastor.

 After many years of caring for the altar linens, Mrs. Pinkney (Kathleen) Eckard decided to pass this responsibility to others.
 The Altar Guild was formed in 1997.

 The Alaska Mission Team was organized in 1998.
 Twelve members of the mission team planned a trip to Alaska in 1999.
 The group would join other Christians of our faith to host a Vacation Bible School in Copper Center, Alaska.
-The team has traveled to Alaska for the last eight years.
-Their mission work for the last six years has consisted of having Bible school and also helping to build church sanctuaries.
+The team continues to travel to different parts of Alaska for Bible school and also helping with building projects.